MrPixle2022/Documentaion/Js/mongoose/Create a Schma and models.md

 - `type`: sets the type of the field,
 - `required`: makes sure a value is present
 - `min` and `max`: sets a range
-- `validate`: uses a function to check for validity
+- `validate`: uses a function to check for validity and returns a message.

+and there are others like:

+- `default`: a function that sets the default value
+- `lowercase`: a bool used to convert all letters into lowercase
+- `uppercase`: a bool used to convert all letters into uppercase
+- `immutable`: a bool that sets the key to be const and can't be overwritten
+- `ref`: a string that defines what model this doc follows

+---

+## using schemas to create a model:

 to use this schema and create models based on it use the schema to create an object from it like: